zzzprojects/sqlfiddle3/README.md

     https://kubernetes.io/docs/tasks/tools/install-minikube/

-If you want to run all of the database services, you will probably need at least 8GB of memory for Kubernetes.
+You will probably need at least 8GB of memory for Kubernetes.
 Here's how you would configure Minikube with 8GB of memory:

     minikube start --insecure-registry 10.0.0.0/24 --memory 8192